scantist/user-docs/docs/en-US/Build-based-Scan-CICD-Pipeline/GitHub-Actions-Integration.md

         run: java -jar scantist-bom-detect.jar
 ```

-This command will download and execute {{companyConfig.COMPANY_NAME}} BOM Detector to scan after the build.
+This command will download and execute SCA BOM Detector to scan after the build.
 After the successful build, the third-party component information of your project will be pushed to {{companyConfig.COMPANY_NAME}}.

 </ol>